top of page

 Portrait Policies

-Historic Aldredge House is registered as a National Landmark, a Recorded Texas Historic
+Historic Aldredge House Museum is registered as a National Landmark, a Recorded Texas Historic

 Landmark, and a contributing structure of the Swiss Avenue Historic District.